Government Grants & Tax Credits

 What government grants are available for home renovations in Ontario in 2026?+

-Ontario homeowners may qualify for the Home Accessibility Tax Credit (HATC), the Multigenerational Home Renovation Tax Credit (MHRTC), Ontario Renovates grants, the Home and Vehicle Modification Program (HVMP), the Assistive Devices Program (ADP), and various energy rebates.
-Combined, these can save up to $48,000.
+Seven programs apply to Ottawa homeowners: the federal Home Accessibility Tax Credit (HATC), Multigenerational Home Renovation Tax Credit (MHRTC), and Medical Expense Tax Credit (METC); the provincial Ontario Renovates, Home and Vehicle Modification Program (HVMP), and Assistive Devices Program (ADP); and the federal Veterans Independence Program (VIP) for veterans.
+Combined, these can reduce project costs by more than $48,000.

 Can I combine multiple grants for one renovation project?+